csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 to be compressed against. _Shared Dictionary Compression for HTTP_ (SDHC) was pioneered by Google, and it worked by:

-> …using pre-negotiated dictionaries to ‘war’ up" its internal state prior to
+> …using pre-negotiated dictionaries to ‘warm up’ its internal state prior to
 > encoding or decoding.
 These may either be already stored locally, or uploaded
 > from a source and then cached.
 > — [SDHC](https://en.wikipedia.org/wiki/SDCH)